Multi-Objective Tweezers in Scattering Media

-Here, we develop such a framework based on variational relations that link parametric changes of the medium to modifications of the scattering fields, leading naturally to GWS matrices that encode individual forces and torques on multiple particles at once.
-This multi-objective formulation establishes that compromises between competing mechanical targets are inevitable, with GWS eigenstates defining Pareto-optimal solutions that outperform naive Monte Carlo approaches.
-In particular, we demonstrate how tailored input states can realize coordinated motion of several objects (\cref{fig:scattering_media}a) and establish a fundamental bound governing simultaneous optimization of incompatible objectives.
-Finally, we identify constrained variants that enable selective manipulation, such as maximizing the force on a target object along a prescribed direction while suppressing its motion in an orthogonal direction and simultaneously constraining forces experienced by some other objects (\cref{fig:scattering_media}b).
+Here, we develop such a framework based on variational relations linking parametric changes of the medium to modifications of the far-field scattering amplitudes.
+This naturally leads to GWS matrices that encode individual forces and torques on multiple objects at once.
+Our multi-objective formulation establishes that trade-offs between competing mechanical targets are inherently unavoidable, but also highly relevant in applications.
+The simultaneous optimization of such incompatible objectives is fundamentally constrained by a theoretical bound, which quantifies the achievable performance limits.
+Within this framework, the eigenstates of the GWS provide Pareto-optimal solutions, enabling the coordinated manipulation of multiple objects.
+In particular, we demonstrate how tailored input wavefronts can be used to achieve coordinated and selective control over the motion of multiple objects.
+Examples include simultaneously optimizing pushes on several objects along prescribed directions, trapping objects at chosen locations, and imposing directional constraints, such as maximizing the force along the $y$-direction while suppressing motion along $x$, and keeping other objects still (\cref{fig:scattering_media}).

-\paragraph{Radiation forces in inhomogeneous media---} In the following, we assume lossless propagation, under which the $\bold{S}$-matrix is unitary.
-In acoustics, we are interested in the radiation force density in a fluid containing some inclusions.
-It is assumed that the inclusions, even though potentially of solid nature, can be modeled as equivalent inviscid fluids in which the Euler equations hold, so that the whole medium is described as an inhomogeneous fluid, while any transverse wave is neglected.
-A rule of thumb is to consider solid inclusions of characteristic size $d$ in which $\omega \ll \pi c_s/ d$, where $c_s$ is the shear speed of sound.
-It has been shown that the time-averaged acoustic body force density can then be written as \cite{karlsenAcousticForceDensity2016}